 Peggy Lee, one of the biggest stars of her generation, lived from May 26, 1920 to January 21, 2002.
 Born Norma Deloris Engstrom (sometimes Egstrom, according to Wikipedia), Lee grew up in Jamestown, Dakota.

-Engstrom first sang professionally on KOVC radio in Valley City, ND and soon had her own show, which was sponsored by a local restaurant and paid her in food.
+Engstrom/Egstrom first sang professionally on KOVC radio in Valley City, ND and soon had her own show, which was sponsored by a local restaurant and paid her in food.
 (This was towards the end of The Depression, so that probably was a very good deal.)
-At 17, Engstron/Egstrom changed her name to Peggy Lee and moved to Los Angeles.
-She eventually landed a job at the Doll House, which is in Palm Springs.
+At 17, Engstrom/Egstrom changed her name to Peggy Lee and moved to Los Angeles.
+She eventually landed a job at the Doll House, a club in Palm Springs.
 There, the profile says, Lee developed “her trademark sultry purr.”
 The idea was to deal with the background noise with subtlety, not volume.

 Lee eventually moved to The Buttery Room, which was a nightclub in the Ambassador Hotel East in Chicago.
 She was noticed by Lady Alice Duckworth, who was Benny Goodman’s fiancée.
-She brought Goodman the next evening and she got the job replacing Helen Forrest with the band.
+She brought Goodman the next evening and Lee eventually replaced Helen Forrest in the band.

 There are many sites that do a far better job than I can in detailing the careers of famous musicians.
 The beginnings, generally, are more interesting than the ends – and certainly more upbeat.
-An interesting note about Lee – who became an actress as well – is that she is the model for The Muppets’ Miss Piggy.
+An interesting note is that Lee, who became an actress as well, was the model for The Muppets’ Miss Piggy.